In the past few decades, meat has been blamed for all sorts of diseases.

 Humans also have canines, with big brains, opposing thumbs and the ability to make tools to hunt.
 Meat was one of the reasons humans were able to evolve such large, elaborate brains.

-High quality, unprocessed meat is among the most nutritious foods in the world.
+High quality, unprocessed meat is high in many nutrients.

-A 100 gram portion (3.5 ounces) of raw ground beef contains large amounts of Vitamin B12, B3 (Niacin), B6, Iron, Zinc, Selenium and plenty of other vitamins and minerals (5).
+A 100 gram portion (3.5 ounces) of raw ground beef contains vitamin B12, B3 (Niacin), B6, iron, zinc, selenium and various other vitamins and minerals (5).

-There is also a plethora of important lesser-known nutrients in meat, that can not be gotten from plants.
-These nutrients are crucial for optimal function of the body:
+There is also a plethora of lesser-known nutrients in meat, that can not be gotten from plants:

-- Creatine forms an energy reserve in the muscles and brain and is found only in animal foods.
-Vegetarians are deficient in creatine, leading to reduced physical and mental performance (10, 11, 12, 13).
+- Creatine forms an energy reserve in the muscles and brain and is found only in animal foods (10, 11, 12, 13).

-- Carnosine functions as a powerful anti-oxidant and provides protection against many degenerative processes.
+- Carnosine functions as an anti-oxidant and provides protection against many degenerative processes.
 Carnosine is only found in animal foods (14, 15, 16).

 3. Meat Doesn’t Raise Your Risk of Cardiovascular Disease or Diabetes